emomeni/FRR-Install-Ansible/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Improvements
+### Key Changes and Improvements in an updated version of playbook (v2):
+* Key Changes and Improvements:
+* Compatibility Check Enhancement: Added a version check for Ubuntu to ensure the playbook runs only on compatible versions (18.04 or later).
+* Consistency in Task Definition:
+* Used with_items instead of loop for installing prerequisites.
+It provides better readability for simple lists.
+* Whitespace for Readability: Added blank lines between tasks and sections to improve readability.
+* Tags for Better Control (Optional): Consider adding tags to tasks for more granular control if needed in the future.

+### General Improvements in an updated version of playbook (v2):
+* Improved error messaging and task descriptions for clarity.
+* Kept tasks and variables organized and easy to understand.

 # Explanation of the README.md Structure